-With a mere 246 pieces believed to have been produced, the 1854-S Liberty Quarter Eagle ranks as one of the lowest mintage regular issue United States coins.
+With a mere 246 pieces believed to have been produced, the 1854-S Liberty Quarter Eagle (Buy on eBay) ranks as one of the lowest mintage regular issue United States coins.
 These coins were one of the first products of the San Francisco Mint, which was created as a direct result of the California gold rush.

 The issue remained completely known to numismatists until 1910, when a surviving specimen was located.
 Currently, there are only a dozen examples of the 1854-S Quarter Eagle confirmed to exist.
 After the small initial mintage was produced, apparently the pieces all entered circulation.
 This is supported by the fact that all known specimens are in circulated grades, with the finest example being the Harry W. Bass coin, which grades about uncirculated.